travorhouse12/Salmon_Analysis/README.md

 If we notice any fluctuations in population, we will pull in other datasets to determine possible reasons why the salmon population might’ve dipped or risen in the specific time period.

+Notes:
+X is being used as a placeholder until we decide on the streams and amount of years that we will use.

 ## VISUALIZATION OUTLINE